AlexWendland/public-note/Online Masters of Science in Computer Science, Georgia Tech (OMSCS).md

 tags: programming
 chatgpt: false
 ---
-# Online Masters of Science Computer Science, Georgia Tech (OMSCS)
+# Online Masters of Science in Computer Science, Georgia Tech (OMSCS)

-This masters
+This [masters](https://omscs.gatech.edu/) course is aimed at